anderson-aristotle/react-components-state/README.md

 To add this functionality, we'll need to do the following:

-1. give our `Movie` component a constructor, so that we can initialize a `state` object.
+1. Give our `Movie` component a constructor, so that we can initialize a `state` object.
 The component should store just one property in its state: a boolean called `liked`.
 1. Create a function that toggles that `liked` property on the state object.